 Buying a new pair of running shoes can feel overwhelming.
 When choosing a pair of shoes, think about the type of terrain you’ll be running on.
 If you plan to run on rugged trails, look for shoes with a heavy tread and lugged soles that will help with stability on uneven terrain.
 If you’ll be doing most of your running on asphalt or pavement, lighter shoes with extra cushioning are a good choice.

 Everything’s more fun with a buddy.
 Encourage a friend to get into running or volunteer with a program like Girls on the Run, a nonprofit that empowers young women all over the country by creating a running community and progressing up to run a 5K race.
 “It’s amazing to see the growth in the girls we coach,” said Katherine Fischer, a GOTR coach in Burlington, Vermont.
 “Helping empower them to be more confident in themselves and their abilities means a lot to me and motivates me as a runner.”

 Take rest days

-This may seem like the antithesis of setting goals to run more, but recovery days will increase your longevity as a runner and help you stay healthy and avoid injuries.
+This may seem like the antithesis of setting a goal to run more, but recovery days will increase your longevity as a runner, helping you to stay healthy and avoid burnout.
 Risoli said that one of the biggest mistakes a runner can make is to not take the time to recover between sessions.
 “Recovery is just as, if not more, important that the actual training because it’s the time the body is remodeling and becoming stronger,” she said.
 “If you skip this step, your body keeps breaking down and could result in injury.”

 And mix it up—cross-training does a body good.
 Running is such a linear, repetitive and high-impact activity, Risoli said it can be good to add in some lower-impact activities, too.
 “Biking, rowing or swimming are great ways to cross-train and continue to build endurance when you’re not running,” she said.